READ TIME – 3 MINUTES

-If you’re worried about a downturn in customers and sales in 2020, it could be a smart idea to invest in your sales team.
+If you’re worried about a downturn in customers and sales in 2023, investing in your sales team could be smart.
 Professional sales training can help you build a more efficient pipeline, deliver a higher standard of service, nurture more leads and crucially – close more deals.
-It could make a huge difference to your bottom line in 2020.
+It could make a huge difference to your bottom line in 2023.

 6. Offer Virtual Classroom Training

-One effective method to train employees and upskill teams that has been growing in popularity in recent years and is a trend that looks set to continue into 2020, is through virtual classroom training.
+One effective method to train employees and upskill teams that have been growing in popularity in recent years and is a trend that looks set to continue into 2023, is virtual classroom training.
 Rather than having to physically be in a classroom, offering training through virtual, remote classroom settings, comes with a number of benefits for both employers and employees.
 The benefits of virtual classroom training include:

 - Flexible scheduling

 - Better knowledge retention

 - Quicker feedback